 .3 Appoint such committees or sub-committees as may be necessary to fulfill the duties and responsibilities of the coordinator or division or committee, respectively;

-.4 Communicate with the General Chair, respective division, coordinator, committee or subcommittee members and the staff or Secretary [select one] to keep them fully informed;
+.4 Communicate with the General Chair, respective division, coordinator, committee or subcommittee members and the staff to keep them fully informed;

-.5 Appoint a member as secretary of the committee or subcommittee charged with taking minutes of each meeting and forward reports or minutes of all meetings to the staff or Secretary [select one]; and
+.5 Appoint a member as secretary of the committee or subcommittee charged with taking minutes of each meeting and forward reports or minutes of all meetings to the staff; and

-.6 Perform the other specific duties listed in XXSI’s Policies and Procedures or as may be delegated by the General Chair, the respective division chair or committee chair, the Board of Directors or the House of Delegates.
+.6 Perform the other specific duties listed in WISI’s Policies and Procedures or as may be delegated by the General Chair, the respective division chair or committee chair, the Board of Directors or the House of Delegates.

-7.6 DUTIES OF COMMITTEES GENERALLY - Except as otherwise provided in these Bylaws, the duties of the committees shall be prescribed by the XXSI Policies and Procedures.
+7.6 DUTIES OF COMMITTEES GENERALLY - Except as otherwise provided in these Bylaws, the duties of the committees shall be prescribed by the WISI Policies and Procedures.

-7.7 REGULAR AND SPECIAL MEETINGS - Regular and special meetings of committees or sub-committees of XXSI shall be held as determined by the respective Vice-chairs or committee or sub-committee chair.
+7.7 REGULAR AND SPECIAL MEETINGS - Regular and special meetings of committees or sub-committees of WISI shall be held as determined by the respective Vice-chairs or committee or sub-committee chair.

-7.8 OPEN MEETING/CLOSED SESSIONS - Meetings of committees and sub-committees, other than a Personnel Committee meeting, shall be open to all members of XXSI.
+7.8 OPEN MEETING/CLOSED SESSIONS - Meetings of committees and sub-committees, other than a Personnel Committee meeting, shall be open to all members of WISI.
 Matters relating to personnel, disciplinary action, legal, taxation and similar affairs shall be deliberated and decided in a closed session which only the respective members are entitled to attend.
 By a majority vote, a committee or sub-committee may decide to go into closed session on any matter deserving of confidential treatment or of personal concern to any member of the committee or sub-committee.

 7.9 VOICE AND VOTING RIGHTS OF COMMITTEE MEMBERS - Each Committee member shall have both voice and vote in their respective meetings.